 If you're not sure whether your blades need new blade sharpening or reconditioning please write a note on the order form for us to contact you specifically with our determination.

-We use a BladeMaster machine with our own developed microscopic inspection and measurement tools and software to give your skates that extra special treatment.
+We use a quality fixed-wheel machine with perfectly sized diamond conditioning roll and our own developed microscopic inspection and measurement tools and software to give your skates that extra special treatment.
 Our set up means:

 There's a lot of hype about Sparx sharpening machines.
 We'd like to address a few things: